Computer & Information Sciences at Johns Hopkins University

 Johns Hopkins Computer & Information Sciences Rankings

-There were 25 students who received their doctoral degrees in computer and information sciences, making the school the #29 most popular school in the United States for this category of students.
+There were 25 students who received their doctoral degrees in computer & information sciences, making the school the #29 most popular school in the United States for this category of students.

 Computer & Information Sciences Student Demographics at Johns Hopkins

-Take a look at the following statistics related to the make-up of the computer and information sciences majors at Johns Hopkins University.
+Take a look at the following statistics related to the make-up of the computer & information sciences majors at Johns Hopkins University.

 Johns Hopkins Computer & Information Sciences Master’s Program

-The following table and chart show the race/ethnicity for students who recently graduated from Johns Hopkins University with a master's in computer and information sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Johns Hopkins University with a master's in computer & information sciences.

 Concentrations Within Computer & Information Sciences

-If you plan to be a computer and information sciences major, you may want to focus your studies on one of the following concentrations.
+Computer & Information Sciences majors may want to concentrate their studies in one of these areas.
 The completion numbers here include all graduates who receive any type of degree in this field from Johns Hopkins University.
 Some of these focus areas may not be available for your degree level.

 Careers That Computer & Information Sciences Grads May Go Into